Yoshua-Carrera/Chrundle_Bot/README.md

     export const myNewCommands: CommandBody[] = [myNewCommand];
     ```
+    **Note on GraphQL Commands**: If your command uses GraphQL, first add your `.gql` file in the `src/graphql` directory, then run `npm run gen-gql`.
+You can then import the generated typed document node into your command file.

 3.  **Register the Command**: Open `typescriptBot/src/services/slash-commands.service.ts` and import your new command array.
 Then, add it to the `loadCommands` method: